spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/merchandising-setup/product-merchandising/file-details-product-alternative.csv.md

 ---
 title: File details- product_alternative.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-product-alternativecsv
+originalArticleId: cda20a75-66a5-4c07-a130-74725e5e5da0
 redirect_from:
   - /2021080/docs/file-details-product-alternativecsv
   - /2021080/docs/en/file-details-product-alternativecsv
+  - /docs/file-details-product-alternativecsv
+  - /docs/en/file-details-product-alternativecsv
 ---

-This article contains content of the **product_alternative.csv** file to configure [Alternative Product](https://documentation.spryker.com/docs/alternative-products) information on your Spryker Demo Shop.
+This article contains content of the **product_alternative.csv** file to configure [Alternative Product](https://documentation.spryker.com/2021080/docs/alternative-products) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: